hlprmnky/vapor-spring-benchmark/README.md

 benchmarks run using various popular Web frameworks from other languages; this is the one for Java's [Spring Boot](https://spring.io) framework.

 ## Test Methodology
 This is the description of the benchmark tests each framework was to run.
-You can see that these each beecame a simple request handler in `ApplicationController.java`:
+You can see that these each became a simple request handler in `ApplicationController.java`:

 ### Plaintext
 Request: